JamesSwinton/zDemo/README.md

 Please see below for examples of both of these config files.
 All parameters are required.

-Asset files will be copied to /sdcard/android/data/com.zebra.jamesswinton.zdemo/files/ unless already present, so make sure to push config updates to this folder or update the assets directly and delete the old copies.
+Asset files will be copied to the following path: */enterprise/usr*, unless already present, so make sure to push config updates to this folder or update the assets directly and delete the old copies.

 Note: An application restart is required to consume new config files.